MichelleKendall/phyloTop/README.md

 The package ‘phyloTop’ was removed from the CRAN repository and archived on 29/10/2015 as it was no longer maintained by its creator, Michael Boyd.

-I am reviving the package and speeding up some of the computations.
+Together with Caroline Colijn, I am reviving the package and speeding up some of the computations.

 # Updates